microsoft/winget-cli-restsource/README.md

    * Navigate to the Keys section of your CosmosDB instance in the Azure portal to find your connection information.
    * If you've used the ARM templates as described above, your Database will be named `WinGet` and your Collection will be `Manifests`
 3. Copy `src\WinGet.RestSource.Functions\local.settings.template.json` to `local.settings.json` and populate required fields from the above Keys section.
+4. In source codes, change HttpTrigger level to Anonymous for InformationGet, ManifestSearchPost and ManifestGet endpoints.
-4. Run the `WinGet.RestSource.Functions` project locally in Visual Studio using F5.
+5. Run the `WinGet.RestSource.Functions` project locally in Visual Studio using F5.
-5. Add it as a source in winget with: `winget source add -n "winget-pkgs-restsource" -a https://localhost:7071/api/ -t "Microsoft.Rest"`
+6. Add it as a source in winget with: `winget source add -n "winget-pkgs-restsource" -a https://localhost:7071/api/ -t "Microsoft.Rest"`

-Your commands to winget will now use your locally running REST instance as the primary source.
+Your commands to winget will now use your locally running REST instance as user added source.

 ## Running Tests